AWtnb/go-pdf-image-spread/README.md

 Command line options:

 + `--singleTop`: If the PDF has an odd number of pages, leave the first file on a single-page.
-    + By default, leave the last page single-page.s
+    + By default, leave the last page single-page.
 + `--vertical`: When concatenating vertical PDFs, such as Japanese, the pages are aligned from right to left.